sgrassie/sgrassie.github.io/_posts/2020/2020-07-07-generate-premier-league-table-in-fsharp.md

 layout: post
 title: 'Generating the Premier League Table in F#'
 tags: [F#]
+featured_image: /assets/images/posts/2020/footballs-3597192_1920.jpg
 featured_image_thumbnail: /assets/images/posts/2020/footballs-3597192_640.jpg
-featured_image: /assets/images/posts/2020/footballs-3597192_1920.jpg
-featured: false
+featured: False
-hidden: false
+hidden: False
+published: 07/07/2020
+ispublished: True
 ---
 During lockdown, I've made another effort at learning F#.
 This time I think I've had a bit more success.
 Processing data is something that we as developers do on a weekly or even daily basis, so it seems quite natural to practice that in F#.
 As a big football fan, I've decided to use the English Premier League results for season 2019/2020, as it's a dataset I implicitly understand.